em-bst/graph-neural-networks/README.md

     ├── Graph_Transformer.ipynb     # Graph Transformer Notebook
     ├── README.md
     ├── REPORT.md                   # Comprehensive Report
-    ├── requirements.tx             # Packages to install
+    ├── requirements.txt            # Packages to install
     └── utils.py                    # Imports

 This GitHub repository presents the Graph Neural Networks framework for Molecules property predictions.
+This project is part of my M2 diploma at the Toulouse School of Economics.

-Our goal is to predict the **Constrained Solubility** of molecules, defined by :
+The goal is to predict the **Constrained Solubility** of molecules, defined by :

 $$
 y = log(P) - SAS - Cycles